 A mineral claim is a type of mining tenement under the Mining Act.
 A mineral claim allows you to prospect or explore for minerals in the area of the claim for 12 months.
 It also gives you the right to apply for a mining lease or retention lease over the area.

-A mineral claim is pegged by placing posts in the ground in the area of the claim.
-With prior approval from the Mining Registrar you can identify the claim by using a plan prepared by a licensed surveyor.
+A mineral claim is pegged by placing posts in the ground to identify the area of the claim.
+With prior approval from the Mining Registrar, you can identify the claim by using a plan prepared by a licensed surveyor.

 Any individual or registered business entity may peg a mineral claim.

 How are mineral claims registered in South Australia?